aws-samples/aws-lex-web-ui/README.md

 - Ability to programmatically configure and interact with the chatbot UI using JavaScript

+#### New Features in version 0.17.0
+- Improved screen reader / accessibility features
+- Added CloudFormation stack outputs for CloudFront and S3 bucket
+- Use response card defined in session attribute "appContext" over that defined by Lex based response Card
+- Updated dependent packages in package-lock.json identified by Dependabot security alerts
+- Resolved additional CloudFront CORS issues
+- See [CHANGELOG](CHANGELOG.md) for additional details

 #### New Features in version 0.16.0
 - Lex-web-ui now ships with cloudfront as the default distribution method
   * better load times